2spleen/ctcompression/README.md

 # ctcompression
-Code for a bespoke compression code challenge
-(~20 hours spent optimizing a compression algorithm for a specific input file (financial bid/ask/trade tick data in CSV format roughly ordered by millisecond timestamps)
+Code for an original compression algorithm code challenge (~20 hours spent optimizing a compression algorithm for a specific input file (financial bid/ask/trade tick data in CSV format roughly ordered by millisecond timestamps)

 Results: